YehudaRothstein/excaliburfrc.github.io/Outreach.md

 One of the most important parts of FIRST is community outreach, that is relevant all year round (not only during the build/competition season).
 One of FIRST's goals is to "raise the next generation of engineers" - to bring children closer to science and technology.
-However, without community outreach, only those who actively participate in FIRST team are affected.
+However, without community outreach, only those who actively participate in FIRST teams are affected.
 <br/> <br/>
 One of FIRST's mottos that many teams implement is "more than robots" - meaning that FIRST is not just about the season itself, but also about spreading FIRSTs values to the people around.
 We believe